 Unlike people in the Middle Ages, we do science these days (most of the time).
 We don’t just guess at how many teeth horses have or how many ribs people have.
 We get in there and count them, and then we know: both men and women have twelve pairs of ribs.

 Another reader of this Web page sent me e-mail stating that (s)he had read some “religious literature” which made the even-more-preposterous claim that men are lopsided, that they are missing a rib on the left side.
+(I’m left wondering, upon what basis the writer of that religious literature decided it was specifically the left side?)
 Would-be theologians who don’t do their “homework,” who don’t have high standards for scholarly research before publishing, and who, as a result, publish such misleading information are acting very irresponsibly and only contribute to the poor reputation that “religion” has among some people in our society.
-I would encourage publishing companies to insure that articles and books that are submitted for publication are thoroughly peer-reviewed by recognized experts prior to publication.
+I would encourage publishing companies to ensure that articles and books that are submitted for publication are thoroughly peer-reviewed by recognized experts prior to publication.
 I would encourage seminaries to require a minimum of non-majors’ biology, anatomy and physiology, and non-majors’ physics courses as part of their degree programs (remember that the clergy you are training will be expected to make hospital visits and counsel people with marital problems in addition to preaching sermons).